Parth-Bisht-227/multimodal-emotion-recognition/README.md

 Make sure you download the required datasets separately and place them in the `data/` folder.

+If you download the FER data from Kaggle, you'll need to convert the .csv file into directory structure separately, for that run the csv_to_images.py file.

+Afterwards, fix the file paths and train the model accordingly.
 ## Usage

 To run the Streamlit application: